hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 Nightly CircleCI builds run will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
 In Grafana, various data source configurations are available, where the user has to configure the required data source.
 There are various chart options available for visual interpretation.
 By providing various queries required graph can be generated.

-From these graphs monitoring, unusual measurements can be tracked and it can be useful for further debugging to find out the issues.
+By monitoring these graphs, unusual measurements can be tracked providing useful information to debug issues.

 ```sql
 select BlueprintType, AVG(ClusterCreationDuration) as "Time (Minutes)" from ClusterTable GROUP BY BlueprintType